Creative Care offers Dual Diagnosis Treatment

 How long does dual diagnosis treatment take?

 The minimum program length at Creative Care is 30 days.
-But for dual diagnosis patients, the expert care providers typically recommend at least 60-90-day stays.
-With co-occurring conditions, there are many different things to consider and deal with during recovery, so longer treatment plans often lead to the best results for long-term wellness.
+However, for dual diagnosis patients, the expert care providers typically recommend at least 60-90-day stays.
+With co-occurring conditions, there are many different things to consider and deal with during recovery.
+As a result, longer treatment plans often lead to the best results for long-term wellness.

 The Creative Care team is here to help you or your loved one cope with dual diagnosis and thrive in a healthy recovery.
 Call to talk to a specialist now.